-(CPR), (See provision from § 63.2-1807 of the Code of Virginia in this section), or a

-B. Durable DNR Orders shall not authorize the withholding of other medical

-C. Section 63.2-1807 of the Code of Virginia states that the owners or operators of any assisted living facility may provide that their employees who are certified in CPR shall not be required to resuscitate any resident for whom a valid written order not to resuscitate in the event of cardiac or respiratory arrest has been issued by the resident's attending physician and has been included in the resident's individualized service plan.
+- 1. A valid written order has been issued by the resident's attending physician; - 2.
+The written order is included in the individualized service plan; and - 3.
+There is [an employee a staff person] with a current certification in cardiopulmonary resuscitation (CPR) (See provision from § 63.2-1807 of the Code of Virginia in this section) or a licensed nurse available to implement the order. - B. Durable DNR Orders shall not authorize the withholding of other medical interventions, such as intravenous fluids, oxygen or other therapies deemed necessary to provide comfort care or to alleviate pain. - C. Section 63.2-1807 of the Code of Virginia states that the owners or operators of any assisted living facility may provide that their [employees staff] who are certified in CPR shall not be required to resuscitate any resident for whom a valid written order not to resuscitate in the event of cardiac or respiratory arrest has been issued by the resident's attending physician and has been included in the resident's individualized service plan.